-The Kellogg Institute bestows The Considine Award for Outstanding Student Contributions to the Study of or Service to the Catholic Church in Latin America, comprising a certificate and a $500 cash prize, during commencement activities in the spring.
-Established in 2002-03 to commemorate the late Rev. John Considine, a Maryknoll Missioner who made pioneering contributions to the building of strong ties between the US Catholic Church and the Catholic Church in Latin America, the award recognizes a student whose activities and studies reflect Rev. Considine’s aspirations and lifework.
+The Kellogg Institute annually bestows the Considine Award for Outstanding Student Contributions to the Study of or Service to the Catholic Church in Latin America, given in the spring with a $1000 cash prize.
+Established to commemorate the late Rev. John Considine, a Maryknoll Missioner who made pioneering contributions to the building of strong ties between the US Catholic Church and the Catholic Church in Latin America, the award recognized students whose activities and studies reflect Rev. Considine’s aspirations and lifework.

 A selection committee will apply these criteria: